splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/5-manipulating-files.md

 ## Creating folders and files

-To get started, lets see how to create and edit files and folders.
+To get started, let's see how to create and edit files and folders.

 ### Making a directory / folder (mkdir)

 With [mkdir](https://man.cx/Mkdir), you will be able to quickly create folders on your computer using the command line.
 When you call `mkdir`, you pass it the names of the folders you want to create.
-For example, the following will create a new *Code* folder in the *Documents* director of you home folder, and then create a *HelloWorld* folder within the *Code* folder.
+For example, the following will create a new *Code* folder in the *Documents* directory of your home folder, and then create a *HelloWorld* folder within the *Code* folder.

 ```sh
 mkdir ~/Documents/Code